-Wearing a cropped-length top is very flattering to women with long torsos and short legs, like this Ruffle Peplum Top ($64.00).
+Wearing a cropped-length top is very flattering to women with long torsos and short legs.

 Cropped jacket with high-waisted pants is another go-to outfit in the colder weather when I need to layer a jacket on.
 I ALWAYS wear a cropped jacket because it is so much more flattering to women with a long torso than a regular-length jacket.